bootstrap-vue/bootstrap-vue/src/components/table/README.md

     { age: 42, first_name: 'Robert' }
 ]
 ```
-`<b-table>` automatically samples the first row to extract field names (they keys in the
+`<b-table>` automatically samples the first row to extract field names (the keys in the
 record data).
 Field names are automatically "humanized" by converting `kebab-case`, `snake_case`,
 and `camelCase` to individual words and capitalizes each word.
 Example conversions: